Exploring Many-body Interactions Through Quantum Fisher Information: Introduction

-QFI has been studied in various contexts~\cite{Zanardi_2008, Hyllus_2012, Toth_2012, Li_2013, Song_2013, Demkowicz_2015, Tan_2021, Alenezi_2022, Abiuso_2023}, including quantum phase transitions~\cite{Invernizzi_2008, Wang_2014, Song_2017, Yin_2019, Lambert_2020, Yu_2022} and most notably quantum metrology~\cite{Toth_2014, Braun_2018}.
+QFI has been studied in various contexts~\cite{Zanardi_2008, Hyllus_2012, Toth_2012, Li_2013, Song_2013, Demkowicz_2015, Tan_2021, Alenezi_2022, Baak_2022, Baak_2023, Abiuso_2023}, including quantum phase transitions~\cite{Invernizzi_2008, Wang_2014, Song_2017, Yin_2019, Lambert_2020, Yu_2022} and most notably quantum metrology~\cite{Toth_2014, Braun_2018}.
 For a given Hamiltonian it allows one to find states that guarantee measurement precision beyond the classical limit~\cite{Toth_2014, Braun_2018}.
+An experimental measurement, or estimation, of QFI can be performed via several techniques.
+The proposed theoretical protocols take advantage of the dynamical susceptibility~\cite{Hauke_2016}, projections onto the initial state (Loschmidt echo protocol)~\cite{Macri_2016}, overlap detection~\cite{Zhang_2017}, randomised measurements~\cite{Rath_2021, Yu_2021, Vitale_2023} and adiabatic perturbation theory~\cite{Zhang_2023}.
+A direct QFI (or its lower bound) measurement was performed in, e.g. \cite{Mathew_2020,Yu_2021,Yu_2022b}.

 In the standard metrological scenario, Hamiltonians under consideration are strictly local.
 However, many-body interacting systems were also examined in terms of improved scaling~\cite{Braun_2018}.
 Here, to make our presentation as simple as possible, we study the family of $k$-local permutationally invariant Ising-like Hamiltonians of $N$ particles.
 For them, we illustrate the main premise behind this paper, which is the ordering of maximal QFI in product states for increasing interaction order.
 Based on this observation we derive bounds on the Hamiltonians with at most two-body interaction terms showing the possibility of witnessing the presence of $k$-body interactions with product states, see Fig~\ref{fig:motivation}.
+As a possible extension, we also discuss an example of a similar study for the XY model.